Mayte Garcia: Prince’s Ex-Wife Said Prince Had Limo Driver Take Her To Hospital After Baby No. 2 Miscarriage

-Prince and his former wife, Mayte Garcia, suffered a great loss when their son Amir died in October 1996, only six days after he was born.
-Now Mayte is revealing more about a second baby that the couple tried to bring into the world, and the tragic miscarriage that divided Mayte and Prince over beliefs, as detailed in Mayte’s new book, The Most Beautiful: My Life With Prince.
+Prince and his former wife, Mayte Garcia, suffered a great loss when their son Amir died in October, 1996, only six days after he was born.
+Now Mayte is revealing more about a second baby that the couple tried to bring into the world and the tragic miscarriage that divided Mayte and Prince over beliefs, as detailed in Mayte’s new book, The Most Beautiful: My Life With Prince.

 ABC Breaking News | Latest News Videos

-According to the Daily Mail, Mayte’s book reveals that Mayte became pregnant with a second baby in August 1997.
+According to the Daily Mail, Mayte’s book reveals that Mayte became pregnant with a second baby in August, 1997.
 However, instead of experiencing a healthy pregnancy, Mayte wrote that she began experiencing problems.
 Keeping her second pregnancy a secret from everyone except Prince and her mother, Mayte had an ultrasound appointment to listen to the baby’s heartbeat on November 19, 1997.
 Prior to her appointment, Mayte saw blood seeping from her at home, so her hopes of a healthy pregnancy were dashed.
-She told Prince, but he said nothing, and refused to accompany her to the hospital.
+She told Prince, but he said nothing and refused to accompany her to the hospital.

 Instead of hearing a heartbeat and being in the clear to share the news of their blessed new pregnancy, Mayte learned the pregnancy wasn’t viable.
 Mayte would ultimately have a miscarriage on the very first day of her second trimester, a time when many women are considered “out of the woods” and likely will carry to term.
 However, with Mayte and Prince having had a first child who suffered from a rare condition that took his life, the couple had undergone changes.
 Prince had become a Jehovah’s Witness in the wake of the death of their first child, and as such, Prince held new beliefs about medical treatments.